 On this page

-1 Travel Arrangements for Eligible Children
+1 Travel arrangements for eligible children

 It is parent's responsibility to ensure that their child attends school regularly at the appropriate times each day.
-However, there are circumstances when Blackpool Council is required by law to provide travel assistance for eligible children.
+However, there are circumstances when Blackpool Council is required by law to provide transport assistance for eligible children.

 To qualify as an eligible child, the child must be resident in Blackpool and be of statutory school age.
 For the purposes of this policy Blackpool Council extends the definition of statutory school age to include any pupil aged four years old who has started primary school in the Reception year and who is yet to attain statutory school age.

-Blackpool Council accept responsibility for home to school travel assistance between the child's main residence and school in accordance with this policy.
-Where children have more than one address, home to school travel will be based on the residence where the child habitually resides.
+Blackpool Council accept responsibility for home to school transport travel assistance between the child's main residence and school in accordance with this policy.
+Where children have more than one address, home to school transport will be based on the residence where the child habitually resides.
 Factors may be taken into consideration, and evidence requested, outlining where child benefit is paid, or where the child is registered with a GP.

-Blackpool Council may provide travel assistance where a child lives further away from the nearest suitable school(s) than the 'specified walking distance' and no suitable arrangements can be made by the Local Authority for the child to become a registered pupil at a qualifying school nearer to the child's home.
+Blackpool Council may provide travel transport assistance where a child lives further away from the nearest suitable school(s) than the 'specified walking distance' and no suitable arrangements can be made by the Local Authority for the child to become a registered pupil at a qualifying school nearer to the child's home.